axonivy-market/portal/Documentation/portal-guide/source/portal-user-guide/admin-settings/index.rst

 .. hint::
-   Only users who have granted the role ``AXONIVY_PORTAL_ADMIN`` can see and access the :guilabel:`Admin settings` user menu item.
+   Only users who have granted the role ``AXONIVY_PORTAL_ADMIN`` can see and access the :guilabel:`Admin settings` on the user menu.
 They can update Portal settings, as well as define, show and hide the announcement.

 Select the :guilabel:`Admin settings` user menu item.